machakann/vim-highlightedyank/README.md

 map y <Plug>(highlightedyank)
 ```

+If you use Neovim, there is no need for configuration, as the highlight event is automatically triggered by the TextYankPost event.

 If you want to optimize highlight duration, use `g:highlightedyank_highlight_duration` , `b:highlightedyank_highlight_duration`.
 Assign number of time in milli seconds.
 ```vim
 let g:highlightedyank_highlight_duration = 1000